 For instance, Fiorina has said on multiple occasions that she does not support the Paycheck Fairness Act, or the Lilly Ledbetter Fair Pay Act, saying that these are “tokens… that don’t truly help women advance.”
 Her suggestion to close the wage gap is, somewhat confusingly, to dismantle unions and other entities that reward workers under a “seniority system,” which she argues unfairly reward men.
 Fiorina seems to have missed the federal data that shows that the wage gap for unionized women is 40% smaller than for non-unionized women.

-It’s that simple: Fiorina cares more about the autonomy of businesses than she does about the rights or welfare of women.
 As for federal, paid maternity leave legislation, which exists in all other advanced economies, Fiorina has expressed similar opposition.
 In an interview with CNN, she said, “I don’t think it’s the role of government to dictate to the private sector how to manage their businesses.”

 For those keeping score at home, this means Fiorina is explicitly opposed to the government interfering with the workings of a private business, while at the same time so in favor of the government having control over a woman’s body that she would rather shut it down than let women make their own choices regarding their health and wellbeing.